The Medical Minute: Preparing preteens for good hygiene practices

 Parents teach young children to bathe regularly, brush their teeth twice a day and keep their hair neat and clean.
 But when those children enter puberty and their bodies begin to change, hygiene needs also change.

-“When preteens have good hygiene habits, they can be better prepared for all of the upcoming changes in puberty, which can lead to a boost in their confidence,” said Dr. Katie McHale, a pediatrician through Penn State Children’s Hospital at the Milton Hershey School.
+“When preteens have good hygiene habits, they can be better prepared for all of the upcoming changes in puberty, which can lead to a boost in their confidence,” said Dr. Katie McHale, a pediatrician through Penn State Health Children’s Hospital at the Milton Hershey School.

 McHale notes that talk of hygiene can vary depending on when physical changes start, but 10 years of age is a good guideline to start.
 By the time puberty starts, children should already know to bathe daily—especially in the summer or after rigorous play—and to wash their hair on a regular basis.